Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 With Massey’s Master of Arts (Social Anthropology) you’ll develop your interests from your undergraduate degree.

 The Massey MA (Social Anthropology) gives you a different perspective on world affairs.
-Studying social anthropology develops your understanding of other cultures and ethnic groups, and shows you how your way of life is just one of many possible ways of being human.
+Studying social anthropology develops your understanding of other cultures and ethnic groups.
+It shows you how your way of life is just one of many possible ways of being human.
 You’ll learn to challenge your existing beliefs and put yourself in others’ shoes.

 Take an issue in social anthropology that grabbed your attention as an undergraduate student and develop it fully through independent study.

 Discover how anthropologists study cultural differences through fieldwork that examines societies across the globe, from hunter-gatherers to industrial nation-states.
-Massey staff and students are researching in Asia, the Pacific, Europe, Africa and New Zealand, and you could join them.
+Massey staff and students research in Asia, the Pacific, Europe, Africa and New Zealand, and you could join them.